SohumB/promisebus/README.md

 # API Reference

-`PromiseBus#register()` Registers a worker to run on the bus.
+`PromiseBus#register()` Registers a task to run on the bus.
-- `name`, String naming this worker.
+- `name`, String naming this task.
 Optional, but if it isn't specified then function.name will be used instead.
-- `dependencies`, Array of Strings listing the workers this worker depends on
+- `dependencies`, Array of Strings listing the tasks this task depends on
-- `worker`, Function implementing the worker itself.
+- `task`, Function implementing the task itself.
 Will be passed the event's arguments, then its dependencies.
 - Returns the `PromiseBus` instance for chaining.

-`PromiseBus#unregister()` Unregisters an existing worker.
+`PromiseBus#unregister()` Unregisters an existing task.
-- `name`, Name of the worker to unregister
+- `name`, Name of the task to unregister
 - Returns the `PromiseBus` instance for chaining.

-`PromiseBus#workers()` The list of workers on the bus
+`PromiseBus#tasks()` The list of tasks on the bus
-- Returns an object of the form `{ name: { dependencies, worker } }`
+- Returns an object of the form `{ name: { dependencies, task } }`

-`PromiseBus#run()` Run the bus's workers
+`PromiseBus#run()` Run the bus's tasks
-- `args`, Arguments to pass to the workers
+- `args`, Arguments to pass to the tasks
 - Returns a Promise for an object of the form `{ name: return value }`

-`PromiseBus#runWorker()` Run a specific worker (and its dependencies).
-Does not run disconnected workers.
+`PromiseBus#runTask()` Run a specific task (and its dependencies).
+Does not run disconnected tasks.
-- `name`, The worker to run
+- `name`, The task to run
-- `args`, Arguments to pass to the workers
+- `args`, Arguments to pass to the tasks